 This habitat sustains a large variety of animal and bird species.
 Spectacular herds of elephant, buffalo, red lechwe, and reedbuck are among the highlights of any game viewing experience.
-But be careful; the waters are also home to five-meter-long crocodiles and families of hippos; which venture onto the floodplains at night to feed.
+But be careful; the waters are also home to five meter long crocodiles and families of hippos.
+Which venture onto the floodplains at night to feed.

-The parks of the Zambezi Region all form part of the largest Transfrontier Park development on earth; the KAZA (Kavango – Zambezi) Transfrontier Conservation Area which allows for uninhibited movement of large game species.
-The conservation area consists of a region where the international borders of five countries converge; and includes a major part of the Upper Zambezi basin, the Okavango basin, and Delta.
+The parks of the Zambezi Region all form part of the largest Transfrontier Park development on earth.
+The KAZA (Kavango – Zambezi) Transfrontier Conservation Area which allows for uninhibited movement of large game species.
+The conservation area consists of a region where the international borders of five countries converge.
+And includes a major part of the Upper Zambezi basin, the Okavango basin, and Delta.
 The zone includes the Zambezi Strip (previously known as Caprivi Strip) of Namibia; the southeastern corner of Angola; southwestern Zambia; the northern wildlands of Botswana; and western Zimbabwe.

 Zambezi Region attractions